 The results found that men with the highest boron intake showed a 54% lower risk of prostate cancer, compared to those with the lowest intake.

 Adequate levels of boron have been associated with a 64% reduced risk of prostate cancer; however, obtaining boron from food sources is difficult, with very low levels of boron being found in food.

 As an example, apples are considered to be a good source.

 To gain a minimum of 3mg of boron daily, you would need to eat 2.4lb of apples.
 As a result, many men are boron deficiency and potentially at a higher risk of developing prostate problems.

-Finding an effective supplement containing high levels of born, could make a big difference when it comes to your health.
+Finding effective prostate supplements containing high levels of born, could make a big difference when it comes to your health.

 Curcumin, the main active ingredient found in turmeric, is an orange spice found in many a kitchen.
 Widely used in Asia, this spice has become primarily known for its anti-inflammatory properties.

 While inflammation plays an important role in protecting our bodies against bacteria, long term inflammation can result in devastating health problems.

 Chronic, low-level inflammation is now thought to play a major role in almost every chronic, Western disease.
 This includes heart disease, cancer, metabolic syndrome, Alzheimer’s, and various degenerative conditions.